Our approach is perhaps, somewhat different than others?

 For all prospective clients, we offer a free 30-minute initial consultation.
 We welcome hearing from you!

 Entry into the U.S. National Stage

 When entering the US National Stage there are two primary approaches: 1.
-Establish patent application priority date in the US first by filing directly in the U.S. 2.
-Link the priority date of an original foreign patent application filing to a new U.S patent application.
+Establish Patent Application priority date in the US first by filing directly in the U.S. 2.
+Link the priority date of an original foreign Patent Application filing to a new U.S Patent Application.

 IP Due Diligence Analysis For Founders and Investors

-When growing or investing in a company, it is not uncommon for founders and investors to only focus on market fit and potential size of market to be captured while failing to think about the opportunities surrounding a company’s intellectual property (IP) holdings.
+When growing or investing in a company, it is not uncommon for founders and investors to only focus on market fit and the potential size of the market to be captured while failing to think about the opportunities surrounding a company’s intellectual property (IP) holdings.